geonetwork/core-geonetwork/docs/manual/docs/index.md

 # GeoNetwork {#toc}

-!!!
-Warning

-    GeoNetwork `2.10.x` is deprecated and not maintained anymore.

 Welcome to GeoNetwork. this documentation is organized into specific guides targeting different audience.

 <div class="grid cards" markdown>